Nicholas Strasser MD

 (Operative Lisfranc Fixation — ORIF / Ligamentous Repair)

-Phase 0: Immediate Postoperative Phase (Weeks 0–2)
+Phase 0 — Immediate Postoperative Protection (Weeks 0–2)

 Goals

-• Protect surgical fixation and reduction
+• Protect surgical fixation and maintain reduction

 • Control pain and swelling

-• Allow incision healing
+• Promote incision healing

-• Maintain overall conditioning
+• Maintain general conditioning

 Immobilization / Weight Bearing

-• Non–weight bearing (NWB)
+• Strict non–weight bearing (NWB)

 Therapy / Activity

-• Strict elevation and edema control
+• Aggressive elevation and edema control

-• Gentle toe range of motion as tolerated
+• Gentle active toe ROM as tolerated

 • Hip, core, and upper-extremity strengthening

-• Straight-leg raises and non-involved limb conditioning
+• Straight-leg raises and contralateral limb conditioning

 Restrictions